-O1 Supplementary State of the Environment Report prepared.
-1st Quarter

-Director Planning and Environment

-Council staff have been involved in the development of a regional Supplementary State of the Environment Report with NSROC.
+Details No DueDate Responsible Officer Director Planning and 01 Supplementary State of the Environment Report prepared.
+1st Quarter Environment Relates to Action ACHIEVED TO DATE Council staff have been involved in the development of a regional Supplementary State of the Environment Report with NSROC.
 The regional report contains specific data on Ku-ring-gai as well as regional information.
 The report has been completed and will be considered by Council in conjunction with the 2005/06 annual report on 28 November 2006..

-O2 State of Environment Plan linked to Management Plan.

-3rd Quarter Relates to Action
+02 State of Environment Plan linked to Management Plan.
+3rd Quarter Director Planning and Environment Relates to Action ACHIEVED TO DATE To improve the accountability and transparency of how Council prioritises and implements its environmental programs, staff are investigating the use of the Global Reporting Initiative (GRI) as a tool to standardise sustainability reporting.
+Further details will be